matheuspolitano/MyArticles/article-1/README.md

 ```

-Both cases above has same behavior, try use a index off of string raised a error and catch the error without stop the program.
-But while in Python is very used see code struct like that and in golang in golang is has rarely seem.
+ Both cases above display the same behavior, where an attempt to use an index off of a string results in an error, yet the error is caught without stopping the program.
+However, while this kind of code structure is quite common in Python, it's rarely seen in Golang.

-Basically to create the try catch behavior utilizing recover function who will catch panic case exist, notice that funciton required be with defer.
-So the flow in getCharIndex function, the function run till raised error up then will be execute defer where has the recover funcion to catch the error
+Essentially, to implement try-catch behavior, the recover function is used to catch any panic that may occur, with the important note that this function needs to be used with defer.
+Therefore, in the flow of the getCharIndex function, the function runs until an error is raised, and then the defer statement executes, which includes the recover function to catch the error.

-If your code depends try-catch behavior your application get slow because the overhead of exception handling has more cost.
-Assure use try-catch just in not excpeted situations, not for regular control control flow.
+If your code relies on try-catch behavior, your application will slow down due to the additional overhead of exception handling.
+It's crucial to use try-catch only in unexpected situations, not as a regular method for controlling flow.

-Now get back to our work around try-catch suppose implemented in especial cases, because case your golang code is using this behavior when you can avoid the error you are implemeting wrong way.
-Now i will re-write my go code using best pratices
+Now, let's return to our discussion on try-catch, which should be implemented only in special cases.
+If your Golang code uses this behavior when you could avoid the error, you're implementing it incorrectly.
+Now, I will rewrite my Go code using best practices.

+Golang
 ```
 package main

 import "fmt"

 func getCharIndex(str string, idx int) (char rune, err error) {
-	if len(str) <= idx {
+	if len(str) > idx {
-		err = fmt.Errorf("index out of range: %d", idx)
+		char = rune(str[idx])
 	} else {
-		char = rune(str[idx])
-	}
+		err = fmt.Errorf("Index %d was not exist in  the string '%s'", idx, str) }
 	return char, err
 }
 func main() {
-	str := "Matheus"
+	word := "Matheus"
-	char, err := getCharIndex(str, 30)
+	char, err := getCharIndex(word, 30)
 	if err != nil {
 		fmt.Println(err)
 	} else {